AspenRidge Recovery Staff

 Belle Abramson, LPC, CACIII

 Belle is passionate about helping clients in recovery.
 Her approach is to weave the best of traditional cognitive behavioral therapy, solution focused psychotherapy, and addiction recovery with mindfulness based stress reduction techniques.
 She brings to her work a gentle sense of humor, deep compassion, inner wisdom and a healthy respect for practical results and accountability within a relational context.
 Providing counseling services in private practice and in human services organizations for the past 20 years, Belle integrates her meditative awareness experience with a Transpersonal psychology approach in caring for her clients.

-Neurofeedback Technician And Counselor
+Neurofeedback Specialist And Counselor

-Carli Torr holds Masters of Arts in Counseling from Colorado Christian University.
+Carli Torr holds a Masters of Arts in Counseling from Colorado Christian University.
 She received her undergraduate degree in Psychology from the University of New Mexico where she graduated Magna Cum Laude.
 She is a Licensed Professional Counselor Candidate in the state of Colorado and a registered National Certified Counselor.
 Her clinical experience spans from relational issues, domestic violence, anxiety, depression, and concussion recovery.

 Director of Client Services

 Angelica Zaun is the Director of Client Services for AspenRidge Recovery.
 Angelica began her journey towards recovery years ago with stints in multiple treatment facilities and detoxes, all of which she began using shortly after discharge.
 At the time, Angelica could not understand why she was not able to remain sober after she graduated, no matter how seriously she took her recovery while she was there; Angelica was the perfect patient!